-- Requests and responses monitored by the solution are analyzed in real time by Websense Advanced Classification Engine (ACE) analytics within Websense Content Gateway.
-Administrators can: - Use dashboard charts, reporting tools, and Real-Time Monitor to investigate and understand the results of this analysis. - Enable suspicious activity and usage alerts to be notified about types of detected Internet activity of interest to the organization. - ◆ ThreatScope Cloud Services provide sandboxing to find advanced malware threats in suspicious files.
-Administrators can: - Receive ThreatScope alerts when file analysis is complete. - Access online ThreatScope reports to learn more about analyzed files, the threats associated with them, and steps needed for remediation. - Use investigative reports to find more information about Internet activity on machines where threat-related files were downloaded. - Web DLP analyzes data leaving your network to detect data exfiltration activity.
-Administrators can: - Create Web DLP policies that target the types of data loss activity that they want to monitor. - Use dashboard charts and incident reports in the Data Security manager to investigate data loss activity.
+- Requests and responses monitored by the solution are analyzed in real time by Advanced Classification Engine (ACE) analytics within Content Gateway.
+Administrators can: - Use dashboard charts, reporting tools, and Real-Time Monitor to investigate and understand the results of this analysis. - Enable suspicious activity and usage alerts to be notified about types of detected Internet activity of interest to the organization. - The cloud-hosted File Sandboxing service can identify advanced malware threats in suspicious files.
+Administrators can: - Receive File Sandboxing alerts when file analysis is complete. - Access online File Sandboxing reports to learn more about analyzed files, the threats associated with them, and steps needed for remediation. - Use investigative reports to find more information about Internet activity on machines where threat-related files were downloaded. - Web DLP analyzes data leaving your network to detect data exfiltration activity.
+Administrators can: - Create Web DLP policies that target the types of data loss activity that they want to monitor.

+Use dashboard charts and incident reports in the Data module of the TRITON Manager to investigate data loss activity.